Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 If you’re not familiar with Paris, use your next vacation to discover the various neighborhoods around the city and see what feels good to you, especially if you plan to live here several months of the year.
 What’s the right area for you?

 - If you have a small budget but want real space: Consider something outside the center of Paris, especially if you want a taste of real Paris life, and plan to live in the apartment for several months of the year.
 Areas like the 10th, 11th, 12th, 13th, 15th, 17th, and 19th can often be thriving, vital neighborhoods—but they can also be less desirable for short-term rentals* depending on the area.

-- If value is important to you: Better to buy in an up-and-coming area rather than a quartier that’s maxed out, like Saint-Germain-des-Près or the Marais.
+- If value is important to you: Better to buy in an up-and-coming area rather than a quartier that’s maxed out e.g., Saint-Germain-des-Près or the Marais.
 Risky?
 Possibly.
 But if you’re looking for safe, don’t buy in France.

-- If the apartment is an investment, or you want to rent it short-term*: Central locations, like the Marais, will have a higher real estate value, and hold that value, but know that you’ll get less apartment for your dollar.
+- If the apartment is an investment, or you want to rent it short-term*: Central locations like the Marais will have a higher real estate value, and hold that value, but know that you’ll get less apartment for your money.
 Still, you can’t go wrong.

 Learn about the average prices around town: To better familiarize yourself with the average price per arrondissement, you can play with sites like meilleursagents.com.
 They have an incredible value calculator that gives you the average price per square meter—by district, street, or even for a specific building.
 Good to know when you’re bargaining with a seller, but also to get a snapshot of more affordable areas in Paris.

 Don’t go it alone!
 Once you’ve done your research and have real expectations of what to expect in your budget, you are now ready to hire an expert.
 Yes, that’s what I said: get help!
 Because you still don’t know anything.